claudiagiuseppini/Relazione-Tirocinio-Fuzz-Testing/README.md

 This step was essential because many different fuzzing inputs can trigger the same underlying software defect.

-## Responsible Disclosure

-Previously unknown vulnerabilities were communicated to the maintainers of the affected open-source projects following a **responsible disclosure** process.

-No exploit development is included in this project.

 ## What I Learned

 This project provided practical experience with: